Friends of Mycenae Gardens Committee

 Committee members are elected from among the Friends of Mycenae Gardens membership at the Annual General Meeting (AGM) each year in accordance with the group’s Constitution.
-The committee meets regularly throughout the year to discuss issues of importance for the gardens.
-Committee members for 2017/18 are:
+The committee meets regularly throughout the year to coordinate efforts to preserve and improve the gardens.
+Current committee members are:

 - Mark Johnson-Brown (representing Mycenae House Community Centre)

 - Firstly, committee members need to be proposed (by two other members) and elected at the AGM.
 Please use this link to the committee nomination form.
 If you stand as a potential committee member you need to be prepared to give a very brief statement at the AGM about why you would like to represent the group on the committee and about what skills and enthusiasms you can bring.
 The AGM is a friendly environment in which to do this so there is no need to feel nervous about this.

 - In addition to the AGM, committee members attend about 4 committee meetings a year to discuss issues that arise and to consider how to protect , sustain and improve the gardens.
 The group has a management plan, which was agreed by Greenwich Council and which underpins this work.